 It got the life back!

-What a shocking incident when your favourite ceramic break, get crack or chipped.
+What a shocking incident when your favourite ceramic slipped out of your hand and got crack or chipped.
 It happens a lot to the careless person like me.
 It's like "not again!".

 The painful appearance made me feel down and I put them away somewhere I didn't see or even threw away some of them that broke into pieces.
 I did know that there's a way to repair broken ceramics, but now that I'm living in Singapore, it's not easy to find the right place to have them fixed.